golang/proposal/design/6282-table-data.md

 t is a table with lengths 4 and 2, capacities 5 and 10, and a stride of 5.

 ### Length / Capacity
-Like slices, the len and cap built-ins can be used on a table.
+Like slices, the `len` and `cap` built-in functions can be used on a table.
-Len and cap take in a table and return a [2]int representing the lengths/ capacities in the dimensions of the table.
+Len and cap take in a table and return a [N]int representing the lengths/ capacities in the dimensions of the table.

 	lengths := len(t)    // lengths is a [2]int